LIAAD/Time-Matters/README.md

 [('xxxx', 0.986, [11]), ('1974', 0.939, [19])]
 ```
 #### Option 2: Get (multiple) scores for each temporal expression found within the text
-Output: to retrieve a different score for each occurrence of a temporal expression, that is, multiple occurrences of a date (e.g., 2019.......
-2019) in different sentences, will return multiple scores (e.g., 0.92 for the occurrence of 2019 in sentence 1; and 0.77 for the occurrence of 2019 in sentence 2).
+Output: to retrieve a different score for each occurrence of a temporal expression, that is, multiple occurrences of a date in different sentences (e.g., 2019.......
+2019), will return multiple (eventually different) scores (e.g., 0.92 for the occurrence of 2019 in sentence 1; and 0.77 for the occurrence of 2019 in sentence 2).

 ##### With default parameters.
 ``` bash